roboticsoutreach/smallpeice-docs/docs/kit/arduino.md

 ![Arduino Uno](../assets/img/kit/arduino_headers.png)

-## Headers

-We have supplied 2 screw terminal headers for your Arduino, allowing you to easily and securely attach your sensors.
+Our Arduino has integrated screw terminal headers allowing you to easily and securely attach your sensors.

 ## The reset button